Scheana Marie Shay’s New Boyfriend Revealed: Who Is She Dating?

 — Celebrity News (@UpdatedCeleb) February 20, 2017

 So who is the guy in Scheana Marie Shay’s life?
-It turns out that she is dating Amber Valletta’s younger brother, Robert Valletta.
-He is an actor.
+It turns out that she is dating Amber Valletta’s younger brother, Robert Valletta, an actor.
 An insider shared details saying, “He had reached out to her around the holidays to work on a TV project he is developing/hosting, so the two have been working together on that.
 Things started to take a romantic turn about 1.5 months ago.”

 It really does sound like Scheana Marie Shay wasn’t looking for love, but it just fell in her lap.

 Scheana Marie Shay hasn’t been saying who she is dating, but they were spotted together at SLS Hotel in Los Angeles.
 She also joined Robert’s family and friends for a holiday party on December 14.
 Robert posted about it on social networks and wasn’t shy about the fact that he was spending time with Scheana.
 The insider shared that they are taking things slow for now.
 The source said that Scheana Marie Shay isn’t ready for something serious right away after her divorce.